Takara: Software

-In 2006, after the merger with Tomy, the controlling stake in Atlus was sold to Index Holdings, Takara Tomy's major shareholder.
-Takara-branded product licenses such as Licca-chan, Jinsei Game, The Game of Life and Choro-Q were returned to Takara Tomy's consumer software division.
-The merged company also produced the Zoids and the Naruto series.
+DreamMix TV World Fighters was released in 2003 as a crossover between Takara, Hudson Soft and Konami.
+From 2003 Takara also owned the video game developer and publisher Atlus.
+Some Takara properties were licensed to and published by Atlus.
+In 2006, after the merger with Tomy, Takara's former controlling stake in Atlus was sold to Index Holdings, Takara Tomy's major shareholder.
+Takara-branded product licenses were returned to Takara Tomy's consumer software division; the merged company thereafter also produced the games in the Zoids and Naruto series.